The Practitioner Series

 What is The Practitioner Series?

-A sequenced pathway of eight specialization courses for ICF-credentialed coaches, authored end to end by Tandem's two MCC founders (Cherie Silas and Alex Kudinov).
+A sequenced pathway of seven specialization courses for ICF-credentialed coaches, authored end to end by Tandem's two MCC founders (Cherie Silas and Alex Kudinov).
 Each course is async, self-paced, and yours for life once you enroll.

 Are these courses ICF-accredited for CCE?